21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 7. Use humor when appropriate

 Humor can either work for you or against you.
-If you make a joke that nobody else gets — or, worse, that offends your target audience — you could crush your conversion rate instead of skyrocket it.
+If you make a joke that nobody else gets — or, worse, that offends your target audience — you could crush your conversion rate instead of skyrocketing it.

 However, if you can incorporate tasteful, relevant humor into your popup, do so.
 It shows off your brand’s personality.